RedHatNordicsSA/linux4win/README.md

-# Linux workshop for Windows administrators
+# Linux workshop for Enterprise administrators

 This workshop aims to get people with limited or no experience of Linux a good foundation to start.
 While it does deal with some of the theory, it focuses on hands on experience of common tasks that a system administrator likely will have to do.